Our Approach

-We advocate a values-led approach to social change: connected, empathetic and equitable.
+We advocate a movement-building values-led approach to narrative change: participatory, connected and equitable.

 This is because we don’t believe that meaningful social change can be effected in isolated groups, nor when spaces are inaccessible to many.
 Instead, we need a connected and accessible approach within our organisations and our movements.

-We work with groups in civil society to build framing strategies that can shift cultures.
-We believe that for frames to do the work they need to do—uniting movements and giving people voice—the process of developing and telling stories is as important as the content that is actually produced.
+We work with groups in civil society to build framing and narrative strategies that can shift cultures.
+We believe that for narratives to do the work they need to do—uniting movements and giving people voice—the process of developing and telling stories is as important as the content that is actually produced.

 Increasingly, then, we have come to see the need to organise in anti-oppressive and democratic ways as integral to our approach.
 We’ve started by redesigning our own organisational structure so that it is rooted in practices that are both more aligned with our values and make us a more effective team.
 We’re working to develop this work further to enable others in our movement to work to their potential.

-Through our work, we’ve come to see the way that we (anyone trying to make change) organise is an integral part of how social change happens.
+Through our work, we’ve come to see that the way we organise is an integral part of how social change happens.

 In response to this, we formally moved to working non-hierarchically in late 2015.
-This means that every team member has equal input and decision-making power in the direction and running of the organisation, and we share the tasks related to general organisational management as well as project or delivery work.
+This means that every team member has equal input and decision-making power in the direction and running of the organisation.

-We do this through four Core Groups (Direction, People, Programming and Resources), four Delivery Roles (Network, Production, Research and Workshops), staff retreats, and a clear meeting cycle and lines of accountability.
+We do this through a Core Team and a Delivery Team, a regular meeting cycle and clear lines of accountability.
 It isn’t always easy, and we’ve learnt a lot along the way.
-But building an organisation based on our values is critical to our work, underpinning and informing our focus on shifting culture.
+But building an organisation based on our values is critical to our work, underpinning and informing our focus on shifting cultural narratives.

 Our Values